remix-run/react-router/packages/react-router-redux/README.md

 2. Some people to try it out and find bugs
 3. A strategy for working with the devtools
    - (issue describing a different approach to what we've seen previously coming soon)

+## Versions

+This (react-router-redux 5.x) is the version of react-router-redux for use with react-router 4.x.
+Users of react-router 2.x and 3.x want to use react-router-redux found at [the legacy repository](https://github.com/reactjs/react-router-redux).

 ## Installation